-568 Social Psychological Aspects of Sport and
+- 568 Social Psychological Aspects of Sport and Physical Activity.

-Physical Activity.
 (3) Examination of sport participants, coaches, teams, and spectators using social psychological principles.
 An interdisciplinary examination of research, theory, and interventions for individual and group processes in the context of sport and physical activity.
-Prerequisite: Graduate standing and an undergraduate course in sport and exercise psychology.

-- 569 Applied Sport and Exercise Psychology.
+Prerequisite: Graduate standing and an undergraduate course in sport and exercise psychology. - 569 Applied Sport and Exercise Psychology.
 (3) Examines the application and effectiveness of sport psychology interventions for enhancing performance in sport, exercise, and physical education settings.
 Prerequisite: KIN 559 or KIN 567 or permission of the instructor. - 570 Psychology of Injury and Rehabilitation in Sport and Physical Activity.
 (3) Explores how psychological and social influences interact with biology to influence injury recovery.
 Exercise scientists will apply, analyze and evaluate means to positively influence the full spectrum of injuries and recovery outcomes before patterns of distress and disability become entrenched.
 Prerequisite: KIN 559 or permission of the instructor. - 571 The Development of Expert Performance.
 (3) An examination of theoretical and applied research on the factors that contribute to acquisition of expert performance in the psychomotor, cognitive, and creative domains.
 Prerequisite: KIN 512. - 573 Laboratory Applications in Exercise Physiology.
 (3) Students will (1) learn techniques for operating various types of laboratory equipment; (2) utilize these skills to conduct small-scale lab experiments addressing areas such as muscular strength, body composition, and cardiorespiratory/metabolic responses to exercise; (3) interpret laboratory results in relation to relevant scientific literature.
 Prerequisite: KIN 553 - 576 Lifespan Motor Development.
 (3) A discussion of theoretical perspectives in the field of motor development.
 An examination and application of perception, acquisition and performance of motor skills in a variety of domains across the lifespan.
 Prerequisite: An undergraduate course in Motor Behavior or Motor Development or permission of the instructor. - 578 Advanced Strength and Conditioning. - (3) In-depth investigation of program design and implementation presented as a hybrid of lecture and experiential learning.
 Special emphasis will be placed upon developing concepts of program design/implementation for individuals as well as large groups.
-Prerequisite: Graduate standing. - 579 Ethical Issues in Sport Psychology.
+Prereausitie: Graduate standing. - 579 Ethical Issues in Sport Psychology.
 (3) A critical examination of various aspects of professional practice in sport psychology with particular emphasis on ethical issues.
 Prerequisite: Graduate standing. - 588 Assessment and Physical Performance.
 (3) Investigation of neuromuscular concepts, screening, testing, injury prevention, and post-injury reconditioning.
 Use of field tests and exercise techniques for preventing performance deficiencies as well as bringing athletes from post-rehab to full competition levels in the safest and most efficient methods.
-Prerequisite: Graduate standing.

-595 Critical Readings in Kinesiology.
-(2) This course is designed to provide students the opportunity to develop critical thinking skills, promote professional scholarship, and understand research across the array of subdisciplines of kinesiology.
+Prerequisite: Graduate standing. - 595 Critical Readings in Kinesiology.
+(3) This course is designed to provide students the opportunity to develop critical thinking skills, promote professional scholarship, and understand research across the array of sub-disciplines of kinesiology.
 Students will present and lead discussions of current cross disciplinary research with peers.
-Prerequisite: KIN 511 or KIN 512.

-598 Independent Study in Kinesiology.
+Prerequisite: KIN 511 or KIN 512. - 598 Independent Study in Kinesiology.
 (1-3, repeatable to 6) An investigation of independent projects/directed readings related to the student's area of study.
 Prerequisites: Permission of the Graduate Coordinator and completion of 15 hours of graduate work.

-599 Thesis Research.
-(3) Prepares students for conducting the thesis project in KIN 601.
-Students complete a research proposal including (a) a review of literature and methods section, (b) proposal and approval of the project by the thesis committee, (c) completion of IRB forms.
+599 Capstone Writing and Proposal.
+(3) Prepares students for completing KIN 601 or 605.
+Students write and propose a thesis/graduate project including (a) literature review and methods, (b) approval of project by the student's graduate committee, and (c) completion of IRB forms (if necessary).
 Graded S/U. Prerequisites: KIN 512.